Achievements

 same assumptions.
 As shown in Figure 7, Figure 8 also shows

-that the initial phase shift decreases as increases,
+that the initial phase shift decreases as

 this suggests that the increase of the silt-layer’s dimensionless leakance